jrnewell/gulp-min-map/README.md

 Type: string<br/>
 Default: "data-no-min"

-The HTML element attribute that specifies to exclude this element from min file processing when automMin is true.
+The HTML element attribute that specifies that this element should be excluded from min file processing when automMin is true.

 ### autoMin
 Type: bool<br/>